 In many ways, these shifts represent a return to a more common sense approach to doing good — be nice, collaborative, and cautious, don’t worry so much about replaceability, pursue a wider range of areas, and focus more on the areas where you have the most interest.

 However, we now have a better understanding of the reasons for these common sense positions, and the conditions under which they hold and don’t hold.
-And, there still remains major differences in approach compared to where we started.

 Everything we’ve covered could also use far more research.
 Much of the formal study of coordination within game theory is relatively recent — the results of Axelrod’s tournaments, for instance, were only published in the 1980s.
 And there is almost no formal study of coordination within partially altruistic or shared aims communities.